 • Bilingual (English and Spanish) brochures and schedules

-• Coordinated single policy on inclement weather procedures, fares, and transfers
+• Coordinated uniform policy on inclement weather procedures, fares, and transfers

-• Provides outreach to present and promote the availability of public and other transit services
+• Provide outreach to present and promote the availability of public and other transit services

-• Overseas MUST website and all printed materials
+• Oversee MUST website and all printed materials

-• Participates on the Maryland Coordinating Committee for Human Services Transportation
+• Participate on the Maryland Coordinating Committee for Human Services Transportation

-• Periodically facilitates a customer survey of the transportation system
+• Periodically facilitate a customer survey of the transportation system

-• Assists with the Upper Eastern Shore Coordinated Public Transit-Human Services Transportation Plan
+• Assist with the Upper Eastern Shore Coordinated Public Transit-Human Services Transportation Plan

 • MUST Administrator: Mid-Shore Regional Council